latam-polmeth/Meeting2019/README.md

 ### Meeting location
 The meeting will take place in **Bogotá, Colombia**, at the Universidad de los Andes, on **November 8 and 9, 2018**.
-All events will take place at the Mario Laserna building.
-A student affiliated with the Department of Political Science will be available at the building entrace to guide you to the event's location.
+Most events will take place at the Mario Laserna building, with a few panels also taking place at the W building.
+A student affiliated with the Department of Political Science will be available at the Mario Laserna entrace to guide you to the event's location on Thursday morning.

 ### Event format
 There will be a day of public presentations which will be open to the public, and which feature two keynote talks, one roundtable discussion, and a poster session for graduate students.
 There will also be a day of paper workshops, which will be restricted to registered participants.
 During this day, previously circulated manuscipts will be actively discussed, and **no presentation will take place**.
 There will be a short social event for all registered participants.

 All talks and sessions will be held in English.

-### Miscelanious information
+### Miscellaneous information
+- The city's average temperature is 14°C (57°F) and it usually fluctuates between 9°C (48°F) and 22°C (72°F), during the course of the day.
+You can also expect it to be rainy.

 - For safety reasons, **we strongly discourage you from hailing taxis on the street**.
 It is much safer to use the EasyTaxi app, available on all major mobile platforms, or to arrange for a car service to pick you up.
 A good car service is http://www.bogotacarservice.com/.
 At the airport, and right after you go through customs with your bag, you will see a taxi stand on your right (along with money exchange booths).
 If you do not make arrangements with a car service to pick you up at the airport, it is best to approach this taxi booth and arrange for a taxi to take you to your destination then.